 ABSTRACT

-Importance: Compulsory admissions have strong impact on psychiatric patients and represent a deprivation of personal liberty.
+Importance: Compulsory admissions, defined as admissions representing deprivation of personal liberty, have strong impact on psychiatric patients.
 In several Western countries the rate of such admissions is tending to rise.
 Its reduction is urgently needed.

 Objective: To establish which interventions effectively reduce compulsory admissions in adult psychiatric patients in outpatient settings.